alex-massa/ifmqtoggle/README.md

 > [!IMPORTANT]
 > The build process requires a running Docker daemon.
+>
+> Additionally, devices running on Apple Silicon should enable Rosetta to build the package successfully. \
+> Please refer to the [official Docker documentation](https://docs.docker.com/desktop/settings/mac/#general) on how to enable Rosetta in Docker Desktop for macOS.

 Clone this repository via Git, then build the package by invoking the `make` utility on the `Makefile` within the `.build` directory:
 ```sh